Andre Delorme: Biography

 Andre Jean Delorme was born 7 June 1890 in Terrenoire, France.
 On 27 July 1914, he was recalled from pilot training for duty with his infantry regiment.
 He was wounded three times late that year, while being promoted through the ranks to Adjutant.
 He was returned to aviation training on 5 December 1914, receiving Military Pilot's Brevet No. 2026 on 14 June 1915.

 Delorme was posted to Escadrille 56.
 He flew well enough to garner the Médaille Militaire on 21 February 1916.
 Despite flying a two-seat reconnaissance airplane, he scored his first two victories over German planes in May and June.
 On 10 June 1916, he became a Chevalier de la Legion d'honneur.
 Then, on 31 July 1916, he was wounded so severely he was evacuated to hospital.

 After recuperating, Delorme returned to duty with Escadrille 38.
-Now equipped with a fighter, he scored victories on 26 November and 21 December of 1916.
+Now equipped with a fighter, he scored victories on 26 November and 21 December 1916.
 On 5 January 1917, he shot down his fifth German plane.
 Nine days later, he was killed in action.